7MinutesDead-Git/restore-subreddit-style-toggle/README.md

 # It's not working!

 Create a github issue here with the name of the subreddit it isn't working on so I can check it out and see if a different method for restoration is needed.

+Double check to make sure the extension has successfully loaded with no errors in the "Manage Extensions" menu.